-This is not an appropriate location for this kind of city housing development.
-Green Belt land in and surrounding Potterton needs to be protected.
-The areas around Potterton mentioned in the Local Development Plan are currently Green Belt areas, yet proposed changes mean turning these precious areas into mass market housing and this is unacceptable.
+This is not an appropriate location for this kind of development, and the Green Belt here at Potterton should be protected.
+The areas around Potterton mentioned in the Local Development Plan are currently Green Belt areas, yet are to be changed into areas suitable for housing and this is unacceptable.
 This is an unjustifiable loss of Green Belt.

 As established by the Land Audit, there is currently 7.2 years of available housing within the Aberdeen Land area.
 This housing is not needed here.
-The changes to the Local Development Plan do not accurately depict the wishes of the community who are relatively unaware that this mass development was in the pipeline.
-I moved to Potterton one year ago today and we had no notification from the seller of this proposed planning development on green belt land near our home.
-We wanted to live in a more rural area and to be able to enjoy a different way of life.
-This proposal will just turn Potterton into a suburb, losing the charm and pace of the village that it currently has.
-We have a shortage of green and charming villages in Aberdeenshire compared to other parts of Scotland.
+The changes to the Local Development Plan do not accurately depict the wishes of the community, who were relatively unaware that this mass development is in the pipeline.